 |Snapchat – 99||Snapchat – 86||Snapchat – 86|

-Action: When trying to localize you can cross compare countries interests over keywords.
+Action: When trying to localize you can cross-compare countries’ interests over keywords.
 For instance, let’s say that Instagram is your app and you are deciding on the countries you should be localizing it for.
-Using the actual search popularity for the keywords shown above, you can get the indication that Instagram and Snapchat are both not as popular in Thailand as they are in United States or Italy.
+Using the actual search popularity for the keywords shown above, you can get the indication that Instagram and Snapchat are both not as popular in Thailand as they are in the United States or Italy.
 This would help you reevaluate your decision to localize in Thailand.
 Maybe even focus your localization efforts in another country entirely.

 Recap – Insights into Apple’s Search Popularity:

-- Popularity of a keyword is exponential with relation to its impression.
+- The popularity of a keyword is exponential in relation to its impression.
 Therefore the difference between the popularity of 2 keywords should always be taken into consideration.

 - There is an upper threshold for the search volume of a keyword.
 Therefore keywords with a search volume above the threshold are automatically assigned a score of 100.
 Showing that keywords with a popularity of 100 may not have the same impression as well.